Kennebunks ME: Presidential Perfection

 Tree Spa at Hidden Pond Kennebunk ME

 Goose Rocks Beach is just a mile away with all the amenities of Hidden Pond’s sister property, The Tides Beach Club.
-Or, if you are in need of a massage, the Tree Spa on site is exactly what it sounds like.
+Or, if you need a massage, the Tree Spa on-site is exactly what it sounds like.
 Each little dwelling perched in the trees is a private treatment room.
-Cottages $425-$1325 per night depending on season.
-Bungalows $299-$799 per night.

 The Tides, Kennebunkport ME